kevinmmartins/kevinmmartins.github.io/source/_posts/2019-04-20-convert-jar-to-bundle-servicemix.markdown

 categories: servicemix
 ---
 Sometimes we need to add a new bundle in Servicemix being a Jar.
-Performing the conversion and installing in OSGI may not be very easy however this tutorial will help you.
+Performing the conversion and installing in OSGI may not be easy however this tutorial will help you.

 Execute the command: